-- Describe the video presentation in brief.
+- Abstracts should describe the video presentation in brief.
 Refer to the major and important points that viewers should pay attention.
 Follow an abstract style, written in no more than 300 words.

 - The preferred format is MPEG4 such as .wmv and .mp4

 - Avoid the following formats: .avi, .mov, .mpg and .qt